LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

-Whether you visit commercial hot springs, luxury hot springs, or a local’s secret, hot springs can be found scattered throughout Steamboat Springs.
+Whether you visit commercial hot springs, luxury hot springs, or a local’s secret, hot springs can be found scattered throughout our town of Steamboat Springs.

 Use this guide to visit all three!

 A skiers’ paradise, Steamboat Springs is located at the northern tip of Colorado.
 Surrounded by majestic mountains and wrapped up in the Yampa River, Steamboat is full of natural beauty and has something for everything.

 While visiting Steamboat Springs, be sure to visit all three of the beautiful natural hot springs that this tiny ski resort town has to offer.
 Relax in their warm mineral waters after a long day of skiing on the mountain or hiking in the national forest.

 1. Strawberry Park Hot Springs (20 Minutes From Steamboat)

 The most popular Steamboat Springs hot springs is Strawberry Park Hot Springs, located just outside of town in a natural setting nestled in the surrounding forest.
 These are the most spectacular mineral springs we’ve ever visited.

 Here, you’ll find a handful of large pools to soak in, all varying in temperature.
 Hidden amongst the tall trees of Routt National Forest, these natural springs are perfect after a long day on the mountain, or even if you want to elope!